Lambda Vector System (GPU system)

 There are two ways to connect to the USG network:

-- When on campus, you can connect directly through the local network using your USG credentials.
-You may use either the “USG” or “USG-Visitor” Wi-Fi networks.
+After When on campus, you can connect directly through the local network using your USG credentials.
+You may use the “USG” Wi-Fi networks.

 https://sg-vmsec-srv.sgrove.usmd.edu/